ben-barnard/BLE_Logger/README.md

 5. Bluetooth Beacons of your choice, I used <a href="https://www.aliexpress.com/item/32863939944.html?spm=a2g0s.9042311.0.0.27424c4ddpJpHT" target="_blank">these devices</a> $4/each
 6. If you'd like to have an external LED indicator, grab a resistor and LED from anywhere.
 7. MicroSD cards.
 Don't worry about massive capacity.
 It would take a *long time* to fill a 16GB card with periodic readings. - $7 (if not on sale at Microcenter)
+8. A micro usb cable or microusb phone charger.
+The ESP32 dev board has a microusb plugin, so we'll just use that.
+9. An enclosure.
+You can easily <a href="https://www.thingiverse.com/thing:1264391" target="_blank">3D print one</a> or order some cheaply on Amazon. <a href="https://www.amazon.com/gp/product/B07WCKF6P4/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1" target="_blank">These fit well</a> even if you are connecting everything with jumper wires.
+10. A way for to connect everything.
+If you want to keep things super simple, just using <a href="https://www.amazon.com/gp/product/B077N58HFK/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1" target="_blank">female jumper wires</a> is fine. $5

 ## Mapping